Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Questions

 \begin{question} What can one say about the local hulls and local polynomial convexity about the surfaces with cubic lowest order homogeneous term that do not belong to this family?
 Does there exist any other one parameter family exhibiting Bishop-type dichotomy? \end{question}

-\begin{question} Can one achieve analogous results for surfaces with CR singularity of higher order, i.e. when $M_t$, locally at the origin, is of the form $\{(z,w)\in\cplx^2: w=(z+t\ba{z})^k+o(|z|^k)\},\; k>3$? \end{question} In this case, one can not apply Result~\ref{res-wiegerinck1} to get nonpolynomial convexity for $t<1$ as the subharmonicity condition in Wiegerinck's results is not automatic, which was the case for $k=3$.
+\begin{question} Can one achieve analogous results for surfaces with CR singularity of higher order, i.e. when $M_t$, locally at the origin, is of the form $\{(z,w)\in\cplx^2: w=(z+t\ba{z})^k+o(|z|^k)\},\; k>3$? \end{question} In this case, one can not apply Result~\ref{res-wiegerinck1} to get nontrivial hull for $t<1$ as the subharmonicity condition that appears in Results~\ref{res-wiegerinck1}, \ref{res-wiegerinck}, and \ref{res-wiegnonhomo} is not automatic, which was the case for $k=3$.